Gartcart/2048/README.md

 ## **3. Evaluation Function**

 To determine the value of each game state during the Minimax search, an evaluation function is required.
 This function assigns a numerical value to each game state based on various factors such as the arrangement of tiles, the presence of high-value tiles, and the potential for future merges.
 The AI uses this evaluation function to assess the desirability of each possible move.
-How to Contribute

-Contributions to this project are welcome!
-If you're interested in helping with the AI implementation or have ideas for improving the game mechanics, feel free to fork the repository, make your changes, and submit a pull request.
-Getting Started

 To get started with the game, follow these steps: